OfficeDev/office-js-docs-pr/docs/develop/dialog-handle-errors-events.md

 >
 > See also [Best practices and rules for the Office dialog API](dialog-best-practices.md).

-Your code should handle two categories of events:
+Your code should handle two categories of events.

 - Errors returned by the call of `displayDialogAsync` because the dialog box cannot be created.
 - Errors, and other events, in the dialog box.